Find Your Program

 The mathematics minor provides a flexible way for any student to develop his or her quantitative and analytical thinking skills, which can be used in a broad range of career and life pursuits.
-For students with AP Calculus credit, the minor requires just 12-16 additional units.
+For students with AP Calculus credit, the minor requires just 12-16 units instead of the usual 19.

 Physics majors develop analytical skills and problem-solving abilities that prepare them for a wide variety of technical careers or further studies in physics, engineering, materials science, geophysics, biophysics, electronics, chemistry, or aerospace, or for a physics teaching career.
 Physics majors can earn a mathematics minor by taking just one additional math course.

 Learn fundamental mathematical methods and problem-solving strategies, and how to communicate mathematical ideas in speech and writing.
 Students with any major or minor are eligible to earn the statistics minor.
 In particular, a student is permitted to earn both the statistics minor and the mathematics minor.